Home » A Forever Recovery Participates in Local Church Walk for Recovery

 AFR: Full-Range Addiction Treatment

 A Forever Recovery (AFR) seeks to provide a unique (and extremely effective) recovery environment, catering to the individual needs of its clients.
-To this end, AFR brings together counselors – trained, licensed professionals – from a variety of backgrounds, with experience in the addiction field, in an effort to provide the resources for all clients to find the recovery modality that works best for them.
-These modalities are referred to as “Tracks” and include: faith based, self-help, cognitive, holistic and indigenous (Native American.)
+To this end, AFR brings together counselors – trained, licensed professionals – from a variety of backgrounds, with experience in the addiction field, to provide the resources for all clients to find the recovery modality that works best for them.
+These modalities are referred to as “Tracks” and include: faith-based, self-help, cognitive, and Indigenous (Native American).

 The therapeutic value of exercise in recovery is well documented.
 Exercise is known to reduce depression and anxiety.
 Physical fitness can help purge the body of stress, tension, and illness.

 In exercise programs that involve a group of patients, recovering addicts may gain a sense of self-worth and better self-image that is reinforced by team-encouragement and leadership.
-Exercise during rehabilitation and beyond has also shown to significantly decrease the potential for relapse.
+Exercising during rehabilitation and beyond has also shown to decrease the potential for relapse significantly.
 These benefits, among many other positive gains from physical activity, encourage recovered addicts’ continued exercise practices and healthy mentalities after recovery.

-Add to that the sense of community that comes from involvement in a higher cause, and walks for a better world are a winning combination.
+Add to that the sense of community that comes from involvement in a higher cause, and the walk for recovery for a better world are a winning combination.